Although

 In fact, often making the list of Top Ten Florida tourist attractions each year are places like historic St Augustine, the oldest occupied (and arguably the most charming) European settlement in the US, where horse-drawn carriage rides and gaslit streets are only part of the draw.
 Watch its Spanish past come alive in historic forts and houses coupled with a colorful trip back in time at the Pirate & Treasure Museum.

-Just up ahead, check out our 2023 Florida travel calender featuring memorable events and major festivals happening throughout the state with dates, locations and official links for more information.
-Happy travels!
+Just up ahead, check out our 2025 Florida travel calender featuring memorable events and major festivals happening throughout the state this travel season.

 More Florida top spots?
 They include Amelia Island (almost on the border with Georgia) where more historic charm awaits along the 13 miles of some of America's most beautiful barrier island beaches.
 Here at one time or another, the French, Spanish and English all laid claim to the island, and today several historic houses serve as wonderful bed & breakfast accommodations for visitors.